andrachiritoiu/Accessnav-hybrid/README.md

 A technical accessibility navigation platform for blind and visually impaired users, combining mobile perception, cloud-based route reasoning, and low-latency wearable feedback for real-time situational awareness.

-Built in 24 hours at the **Google Hackathon — Accessibility Track**.

 ---

 ## The Problem